-Chemical Hazards - Review your chemical inventory and safety data sheets to identify the GHS hazard classes of chemicals present in your lab.
-List all hazards classes that have Category 1 or 2 ratings.
+Health Hazards - Review your lab chemical inventory and safety data sheets to identify the GHS hazard classes and Category ratings of chemicals present in your lab.
+Make a list hazards classes that have Category 1 or 2 ratings.
 This section of the template lists all GHS hazard classes of chemicals that impact a person's short-term and long-term health.
 Remove the pictograms that do not represent any of the hazard class on your list.
-List by name under each hazard class, all chemicals that are particularly dangerous, i.e., HF, arsine, large volume of highly flammable liquids or gases.
+List by name under each hazard class, all chemicals that are particularly dangerous.
+For example: Corrosives - HF; Acute toxicity - Arsine.

 Biological Hazards and Biosafety Level - List all biological materials (derived from living organism) present and the biosafety level assigned to your lab.
 Please note that all BSL-2 labs have a specific signage required in addition to the Lab Hazard Notice.

 Radiation Hazards - List all isotopes, laser (and class) and x-rays present in the lab.